Equity, Diversity and Inclusion on Campus

 RRC Polytech aspires to reflect the diversity of students and the community we serve.
 The collected data shows us the diverse demographics of who’s at RRC Polytech and will help us better support our college community in realizing their academic, research and employment goals.

-Do I have to provide self-identification information?
+Are students required to provide self-identification information?

 What are the equity-deserving groups?

 • Indigenous Peoples: An Indigenous person is recognized as “one of the Aboriginal peoples of Canada” within the meaning of Section 35 of the Constitution Act, 1982, which further states that the “Aboriginal peoples of Canada includes the Indian, Inuit, and Métis peoples of Canada”.
 For the purposes of this survey the term First Nation will be utilized in place of Indian.
-For more information, visit Statistics Canada
+For more information, visit Statistics Canada.

 • Persons with disabilities: A person with a disability includes someone who has a significant, recurring or long-term physical, intellectual or learning disability, a sensory challenge, chronic illness and/or a mental health issue which may hinder their full and effective participation in society on an equal basis with others.
 This also may include persons who, due to a disability, have been currently accommodated in the workplace or college life.
-For more information, visit Manitoba Human Rights commission.
+For more information, visit the Manitoba Human Rights Commission.

 • Racialized Persons: A Racialized person in Canada is someone (other than an Indigenous Person) who self-identifies as a Person of colour regardless of birthplace or citizenship (sometimes referred to as “visible minority” or racialized person in Canada’s Employment Equity Act and by Statistics Canada).
-For more information, visit Statistics Canada
+For more information, visit Statistics Canada.

-• Persons of the 2SLGBTQIA+ community: A person of the 2SLGBTQIA+ community is someone who identifies as Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning Intersex and additional sexual orientations and gender diverse identities.
+• Persons of the 2SLGBTQIA+ Community: A person of the 2SLGBTQIA+ community is someone who identifies as Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning Intersex and additional sexual orientations and gender diverse identities.
 For more information on the terms, visit CCDI’s Glossary of Terms.

 Can I self-Identify as belonging to more than one group?